-- 2. Interests etc. outside New South Wales: A reference in this schedule or in schedule 2 to a disclosure concerning a corporation or other thing includes any reference to a disclosure concerning a corporation registered, or other thing arising or received, outside New South Wales. - 3.
-References to interests in real property: A reference in this schedule or in schedule 2 to real property in which a councillor has an interest includes a reference to any real property situated in Australia in which the councillor has an interest. - 4.
-Gifts, loans etc. from related corporations: For the purposes of this schedule and schedule 2, gifts or contributions to travel given, loans made, or goods or services supplied, to a councillor by two or more corporations that are related to each other for the purposes of section 50 of the Corporations Act 2001 of the Commonwealth are all given, made or supplied by a single corporation.
+- Interests etc. outside New South Wales:

+A reference in this schedule or in schedule

+2 to a disclosure concerning a corporation

+or other thing includes any reference to

+a disclosure concerning a corporation

+registered, or other thing arising or

+received, outside New South Wales.

+- 3. References to interests in real property:

+A reference in this schedule or in schedule

+2 to real property in which a councillor or

+designated person has an interest includes

+a reference to any real property situated

+in Australia in which the councillor or

+designated person has an interest.

+- 4. Gifts, loans etc. from related corporations:

+For the purposes of this schedule and schedule 2, gifts or contributions to travel given, loans made, or goods or services supplied, to a councillor or designated person by two or more corporations that are related to each other for the purposes of section 50 of the Corporations Act 2001 of the Commonwealth are all given, made or supplied by a single corporation.